Forgiving an Unfaithful Spouse

 Ambady and Rosenthal (1992) referred to this brief, intuitive observation as a “thin slice.”

 “Thin-slicing” is defined as observing a small part an interaction, usually less than 5 minutes, and being able to draw accurate conclusions about the emotions and attitudes of the people observed.

 Judgments based on “thin-slicing” can be just as accurate, or even more accurate, than judgments based on much more information.
 Researchers have been debating the phenomena of “thin slicing” for over twenty-five years.

 We know that it’s a fact that accurate information on human beings can be mysteriously gleaned from very little data.
-We don’t fully understand how, but the fact remains that in many realms of human interaction, we are able to make pretty accurate “snap” judgments about other people.
+We don’t fully understand how, but the fact remains that in many realms of human interaction, we can make pretty accurate “snap” judgments about other people.

 We don’t yet understand how human intuition works…but we do know that it exists.